Soda lake: Geology, geochemistry and genesis

-In order for a lake to become alkalic, a special combination of geographic, geological and climatic conditions are required.
+In order for a lake to become alkalic, a special combination of geographical, geological and climatic conditions are required.
 First of all, a suitable topography is needed, that limits the outflow of water from the lake.
 When the outflow is completely prevented, this is called an endorheic basin.
 Craters or depressions formed by tectonic rifting often provide such topological depressions.

+There are exceptions to the "no outlet" rule: both Lake Kivu and Lake Tanganyika have outlets but also have the characteristics of soda lakes, and Lake Tanganyika even grows microbialites.

 The high alkalinity and salinity arise through evaporation of the lake water.
 This requires suitable climatic conditions, in order for the inflow to balance outflow through evaporation.
 The rate at which carbonate salts are dissolved into the lake water also depends on the surrounding geology and can in some cases lead to relatively high alkalinity even in lakes with significant outflow.

 Another critical geological condition for the formation of a soda lake is the relative absence of soluble magnesium or calcium.
 Otherwise, dissolved magnesium (Mg2+) or calcium (Ca2+) will quickly remove the carbonate ions, through the precipitation of minerals such as calcite, magnesite or dolomite, effectively neutralizing the pH of the lake water.
 This results in a neutral (or slightly basic) salt lake instead.
 A good example is the Dead Sea, which is very rich in Mg2+.
 In some soda lakes, inflow of Ca2+ through subterranean seeps, can lead to localized precipitation.
 In Mono Lake, California and Lake Van, Turkey, such precipitation has formed columns of tufa rising above the lake surface.

 Many soda lakes are strongly stratified, with a well-oxygenated upper layer (epilimnion) and an anoxic lower layer (hypolimnion), without oxygen and often high concentrations of sulfide.
 Stratification can be permanent, or with seasonal mixing.
 The depth of the oxic/anoxic interface separating the two layers varies from a few centimeters to near the bottom sediments, depending on local conditions.
 In either case, it represents an important barrier, both physically and between strongly contrasting biochemical conditions.